Interstate 515: History

-Future

 The designation of future I-11 is planned to connect the Phoenix, Arizona, and Las Vegas metropolitan areas, with potential for future expansion northwest of Las Vegas to Reno in the northwestern part of the state.

-The current I-515 alignment, with a continuation northwest along US 95, is one of three corridors under consideration to carry the I-11 designation through the Las Vegas Valley.
-On July 27, 2022, it was announced that the Nevada Department of Transportation had chosen the central corridor, following the current path of I-515 and US 95, as the preferred alternative for the alignment of I-11 through Las Vegas.
+The former I-515 alignment, with a continuation northwest along US 95, was one of three corridors under consideration to carry the I-11 designation through the Las Vegas Valley.
+On July 27, 2022, it was announced that the Nevada Department of Transportation had chosen the central corridor, following the path of US 95, as the preferred alternative for the alignment of I-11 through Las Vegas and signage was put up on May 21, 2024 by NDOT; the I-515 designation was decommissioned.

+Beginning in 2022, several construction projects were started or planned to improve the I-515 corridor before it became I-11.
+The projects included soundwall and retaining wall reconstruction, bridge rehabilitation and interchange improvements.
+All the projects are expected to be started by 2027.

 Exit list

-Exits on I-515 are numbered according to US 95 mileposts.
+Exits listed below reflect the maximum extent of I-515 prior to being renumbered to I-11.
+Exits on I-515 were numbered according to US 95 mileposts.